MiyabiIshihara/MiyabiIshihara.github.io/index.md

 layout: home
 ---

-I am a third year PhD student in Statistics at UC Berkeley.
+I am a fourth year PhD student in Statistics at UC Berkeley.

-My research interests are on developing methods for causal inference and applying them to problems with complex spatial effects.
-In particular, I am interested in cases of interference and unmeasured spatial confounding.
-My motivation comes from questions that arise in studies of climate impacts, anthropogenic impacts, and environmental policy evaluation.
+My research focuses on development of causal inference methods in complex observational studies.
+Specific areas include methods for causal inference with confounding, interference, satellite images, and spatial statistics.
+My projects are motivated by problems with potential for social and environmental impact.

 Outside of research, I enjoy drawing, crafting, and finding new music in different languages.